There is no secret to being able to effectively manage your own mental health and wellbeing, let alone that of your school staff.

 Aside from actively implementing changes and procedures in your school to better support your staff, there are organisations set up to deliver tailored support and resources for people to use at their leisure, helping them maintain and improve their mental health and wellbeing.

-Championing the push for greater recognition and support for people going through mental health troubles, the charity offers information and advice to anyone who needs it, lobbies government and local authorities, and offers training and consultancy services.
+Championing the push for greater recognition and support for people going through mental health troubles, the charity offers information and advice to anyone who needs it, lobbies government and local authorities, and provides training and consultancy services.

 As a subscription-based app to support mental health and wellbeing, this could be a great tool for your school staff who are looking for tailored help or guidance in their daily life.
-With a focus on using science-based meditation tools to create life-changing habits, Headspace focuses on the long-term management and maintenance for your happiness, empowering individuals to develop healthy daily practises rather than quick, immediate fixes.
+With a focus on using science-based meditation tools to create life-changing habits, Headspace focuses on the long-term management and maintenance of your happiness, empowering individuals to develop healthy daily practises rather than quick, immediate fixes.

 As a tool focussed specifically on supporting wellbeing and health at work, LifeWorks can be implemented by schools and utilised by staff at their will, preventing turnover, absenteeism, and lost productivity.

-There are many external factors that can affect a person’s mental health and wellbeing and mitigating these triggers is a start for improving the general health of your staff.
+There are many external factors that can affect a person’s mental health and wellbeing, and mitigating these triggers is a start for improving the general health of your staff.
 But this won’t be the full solution, at least not for everyone, and work-related stresses may only be part of the picture.

 What your school will really benefit from is a well-thought-out plan for tackling mental health issues and providing proper care for every staff member.